hiveot/hub.capnp/README.md

 In either case WoST Things are not accessed directly.
 WoST managed IoT devices should remain in a secured fire-walled area.
 End users view and control the devices through the Hub.
 For use within the Local Area Network this works entirely stand-alone and no Internet access is required.
 For remote access and monitoring, the Hub can connect securely to a cloud based intermediary/Hub.
 Here too, there is never a direct connection from the Internet to the local network.

 The features of the Hub is provided through plugins.
-Core plugins provide support for Thing provisioning and discovery.
+Core plugins provide support for managing the message bus, Thing provisioning and service discovery.

 ## WoST vs WoT